Debunking the Debunkers

 The easiest distance between two points is a straight line

-No, stay on the trail.
+Oh no, stay on the trail.
 If there were a better, more direct route, it would be the defined trail.
 The trail-makers were not stupid.
-In most terrain, you can’t see all the barriers between where you are and a distant point.
+In most terrain you cannot see all the barriers between where you are and a distant point in a straight line.
 In-between there can be scraggly bushes with no way through, a water feature too deep or fast-moving to cross, a portion that is too steep or loose to navigate safely, or even a cliff you can’t see.
 Those are just some of the reasons the trail may not go in a direct line.
 Then there are reasons that protect sensitive flora or prevent erosion.
 Shortcuts can be harmful to the environment and harmful to you.

 You need to be super fit to hike

 That is undoubtedly true if we are talking about climbing, scrambling or all-day hiking in the wild.
-However, one of the benefits of hiking is that you can adjust a hike to meet your fitness level: you can decide when to turn around, you can walk at your own comfortable speed, and at any time you can stop, catch your breath and rest before continuing on.
+However, one of the benefits of hiking is that you can adjust a hike to meet your fitness level.
+You can decide when to turn around, you can walk at your own comfortable speed, and at any time you can stop, catch your breath and rest before continuing.
 Hiking helps improve fitness, so start small and build up as you go.